Hemerocallis gall midge

 Hemerocallis gall midge is a tiny fly that lays eggs on the developing flowers

-Gall midges are a family of flies, the Cecidomyidae, there are more than 600 species found in Britain.
-As adults most are small brown or black flies, they do not bite.
-As the name suggests many species feed as larvae within plant tissues causing galling and distortion.
-Some are however, predatory on aphids and mites whilst others feed on rust fungi.
+Gall midges are a family of flies, the Cecidomyidae, of which over 600 species are found in Britain.
+As adults most are small brown or black flies, which do not bite.
+As the name suggests, many species feed as larvae within plant tissues, causing galling and distortion.
+Some, however, are predatory on aphids and mites, whilst others feed on rust fungi.

 Survey